speedypotato/Pocket-SDVX/README.md

 ## General Assembly Instructions
 - 3D print case and cover
-- Cut vinyls: layer1, layer2, cover
+- Cut vinyls: layer1, layer2, cover_v2
 - Weed vinyls(remove excess).
 - Clean face with rubbing/isopropyl alcohol and apply skin using transfer tape.
 Apply layer1, then layer2.
 Then apply cover.
   - Note: Shine a flashlight on the case's corner to more easily see where to line up the skin.
 I make my skins every so slightly smaller than the actual face for more leeway.
 The skin's width is ~169mm (scale the skin proportionally).